Tshiknn1/csc746_mmul_omp/README.md

 first set up your environment once on a login node then to hop onto a CPU node and just start running with LIKWID.
 Perhaps this situation will change in the future.

-# Adding your code

-For matrix multiplication:

-There are stub routines inside degemm-basic-omp.cpp and dgemm-blocked-omp.cpp where you can
 # eof